You are here

 How to Apply

-Complete the application online at Apply Now between February 30 and June 1.
-Applications will be evaluated regularly between March and June, and applicants notified of their status as soon as possible.
+Complete the application online at Apply Now by April 30.
+Applications will be evaluated regularly between May and June, and applicants notified of their status as soon as possible.

 In addition to all Graduate School requirements, including the TOEFL Exam for Non-Native English Applicants, the Field of Classics requires the following: